France faces violent rain, snow and wind as Storm Gabriel moves in

 Tempête hivernale #Gabriel : atterrissage de la dépression mardi en milieu d'après-midi au nord de l'Aquitaine, avant de traverser le pays d'Ouest en Est en direction de la Franche-Comté, et en perdant de la vigueur.
 Restez informés https://t.co/KA0Ij27Eea pic.twitter.com/CbWJYTVxIAVigiMétéoFrance (@VigiMeteoFrance) January 28, 2019

-On the Ile-de-France region around Paris, heavy goods vehicles weighing over 7.5 tonnes and those transporting dangerous substances will be banned from the roads from 9 pm.
+On the Ile-de-France region around Paris, heavy goods vehicles weighing more than 7.5 tonnes and those transporting dangerous substances will be banned from the roads from 9 pm.

 The busy RN 118 road acorss the Ile-de-France will be closed to all traffic from 10 pm due to expected snowfall.